cloud-gov/federalist.18f.gov/pages/documentation/before-you-launch.md

 1. Notify Federalist support that you are ready to launch your site
 2. Complete the site questionnaire provided to you by Federalist support
-3. Resolve any vulnerabilities identified by vulnerability scans
+3. Resolve any findings identified by vulnerability scans
 4. [Configure your DNS](/documentation/custom-domains#configure-your-dns)
 5. Notify Federalist support
 6. [Update your site settings](/documentation/custom-domains#update-your-site-settings)